-- Students seeking ordination as elder in The United Methodist Church usually enroll in the MDiv program (though the Course of Study School may be an option; see Advanced Course of Study below).
-Most students are full-time; however some of the program may be completed part-time. - Students seeking ordination as deacon working in specialized ministries may enroll in the MDiv program, one of the MA programs, or in the Basic Graduate Theological Studies (BGTS) program.
+- Students seeking ordination as deacon working in specialized ministries may enroll in the MDiv program, one of the MA programs, or in the Basic Graduate Theological Studies (BGTS) program.
 Students may enroll in these programs full-time or, as in-ministry students, take intensive courses in January and summer terms. - Students seeking certification in children's ministry, Christian education, evangelism, music ministry, spiritual formation, or youth ministry may complete educational requirements either in a degree program or in January and summer terms. - Garrett-Evangelical also participates with The United Methodist General Board of Higher Education and Ministry in providing a Course of Study School for those seeking to serve in ministry as local pastors.
 The Basic Course of Study Program is provided in English, Spanish, and Hmong.
 The Basic Course of Study program is administered by the Course of Study office at Garrett-Evangelical. - Courses for those interested in the Advanced Course of Study, leading to ordination as an elder, are also available in English and Spanish.
 The Advanced Course of Study requires the completion of at least 32 semester hours of graduate level course work after the completion of the 5-year Basic Course of Study.
 Advanced Course of Study students must be admitted to Garrett-Evangelical and take classes alongside other graduate level students.